Sparse Density Trees and Lists: An Interpretable Alternative to High-Dimensional Histograms: Numerical Methods to Optimize the Objective Function

+Please see Algorithm \ref{algo:treeSA} for the pseudo-code of the simulated annealing procedure.
+The last three actions avoid problems with local minima.
+The algorithms can be warm-started using solutions from other algorithms, e.g., DET trees.
+We found it useful to occasionally reset to the best tree encountered so far or the trivial root node tree.

-To search for optimal rule lists that fit the data, we use local moves (adding rules, removing rules, and swapping rules) and use the Gelman-Rubin convergence diagnostic applied to the log posterior function.
+\textbf{Sparse Density Rule List Optimization:} To search for optimal density rule lists that fit the data, we use local moves (adding rules, removing rules, and swapping rules) and use the Gelman-Rubin convergence diagnostic applied to the log posterior function.

 A technical challenge that we need to address in our problem is the computation of the volume of a leaf.
-Volume computation is not needed in the construction of a decision list classifier like that of Letham et al. \cite{LethamRuMcMa15} but it is needed in the computation of density list.
-There are multiple ways to compute the volume of a leaf of a rule list.
-The first set of approaches do not require the overhead of creating a complicated data structure, and thus might be better for smaller problems.\\ \textit{Approach 1}: create uniform data over the whole domain, and count the number of points that satisfy the antecedents.
-This approach would be expensive when the domain is huge but easy to implement for smaller problems. \\ \textit{Approach 2}: use an MCMC sampling approach to sample uniformly the whole domain space.
-This approach is again not practical when the domain size is huge as the number of samples required will increase exponentially due to curse of dimensionality.\\ \textit{Approach 3}: use the inclusion-exclusion principle to directly compute the volume of each leaf.
-Consider computing the volume of the $i$-th leaf.
+Volume computation is not needed in the construction of a decision list classifier like that of \cite{LethamRuMcMa15} but it is needed in the computation of density list.
+There are multiple ways to compute the volume of a leaf of a density rule list.\\ \textit{Approach 1: Analytical Computation.} Use the inclusion-exclusion principle to directly compute the volume of each leaf.
+Consider computing the volume of the $i$-th leaf in a density rule list.
 Let $V_{a_i}$ denote the volume induced by the rule $a_i$, that is the number of points in the domain that satisfy $a_i$.
-To belong to that leaf, a data point has to satisfy $a_i$ and not $a_{<i}$.
+To belong to that leaf, a data point has to satisfy $a_i$ and not earlier rules $a_{<i}$.
 Hence the volume of the $i$-th leaf is equal to the volume obeying $a_i$ alone, minus the volume that has been used by earlier rules.
-Hence, we have the following:
+Using notation $a_k^c$ to denote the complement of condition $a_k$, we have the following: